rubanraj54/vue-bootstrap4-table/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080 (if it is not running in 8080, then check console for right port)
 npm run dev

 # build for production with minification